Charles Blacker Vignoles: 1840s

 The early years of the decade were difficult.
 He became professor of civil engineering at University College, London.
 He advocated and built atmospheric railways, and gave advice to the planned lines of the Royal Württemberg State Railways (now part of the German railways) (1843).
 His fortunes improved with the Railway Mania of 1844–46.

 He was the engineer for the Dalkey Atmospheric Railway which opened in 1843.

-In 1846 he was employed to construct the Nicholas Chain Bridge in Kiev over the Dnieper River (then: Russian Empire, today: Ukraine).
+In 1846 he was employed to construct the Nicholas Chain Bridge in Kyiv over the Dnieper River (then: Russian Empire, today: Ukraine).
 The work extended from 1847 to 1853.
 The bridge had four main spans, overall half a mile long, at that time the largest of its kind in Europe.
 From 1847 until 1853 when the bridge was completed, he lived in Ukraine, returning frequently to England.

 His first wife Mary had died in 1834.
 In 1849 he married Margaret Hodge at St Martin-in-the-Fields.

 1850s

 After his stay in Ukraine, Vignoles became involved in some English projects, such as the London, Chatham and Dover Railway (1855–64).
-Most of his work was abroad, with such lines as the Frankfurt, Wiesbaden, and Cologne Railway and the Western Railway in Switzerland.
+Most of his work was abroad, with such lines as the Frankfurt, Wiesbaden, and Cologne Railway and the Western Railway in Austria.

 Other work included that for the Wiesbadener Eisenbahngesellschaft in the Duchy of Nassau 1853–1856, building the Nassauische Rheintalbahn from Wiesbaden to Oberlahnstein.
 Between 1857 and 1864, he was engineer for the Tudela & Bilbao Railway in Spain.
 Finally, in 1860 the Bahia and San Francisco Railway in Brazil.